IrinaPar-I-S/lingdata/README.md

 # lingdata

-Here you can fid some stuff.
+Here you can find some stuff.